 \section{Introduction}

-Designing space-science hardware is a complex, expensive, and highly iterative process.
+Designing space science hardware is a complex, expensive, and highly iterative process.
 Traditional engineering workflows rely on expert-driven design followed by extensive simulation and refinement cycles.
 This process is time-consuming and can limit exploration of unconventional geometries.
-Evolutionary computation (EC) offers an appealing alternative: by automatically exploring large, high-dimensional design spaces, EC can discover high-performing and sometimes unintuitive solutions that human designers may overlook \cite{onwubolu2013new}.
+Evolutionary computation (EC) offers an appealing alternative: by automatically exploring large, high-dimensional design spaces, EC can discover high-performing and sometimes nonintuitive solutions that human designers may overlook \cite{onwubolu2013new}.

-EC has been successfully applied to a number of aerospace and electromagnetic design problems, including evolved spacecraft components \cite{lohn2005evolved}, evolved antennas \cite{machtay2022using, rolla2023design, rolla2025designing, abarr2021payload}, and aerodynamic optimization \cite{sinpetru2022optimising}.
+EC has been successfully applied to aerospace and electromagnetic design problems including evolved spacecraft components \cite{lohn2005evolved}, evolved antennas \cite{Machtay:2023Wm, rolla2023design, rolla2025designing, abarr2021payload}, and aerodynamic optimization \cite{sinpetru2022optimising}.
 However, applying evolutionary methods to new scientific hardware remains challenging.
 Most scientific simulation tools were not originally developed with evolutionary workflows in mind.
-They may be implemented in a variety of high-level languages, structured for serial execution, tightly coupled to specific data formats, or optimized for clarity rather than high-throughput evaluation.
+They may be implemented in high-level languages, structured for serial execution, tightly coupled to specific data formats, or optimized for clarity rather than high-throughput evaluation.